granthaielabad/spacebar/README.md

 ### What is spacebar for?
 Why does it have to exist in the first place?
 What is its relevance to the people who were already connected around the globe?
 - Well, I haven't thought about it that much really.
 I just thought that I wanna build a place, a fun place where people can enjoy sharing contents and have good discussions.

-# UPDATES
-- I just realized how convenient node.js was; therefore I will move the environment on node.js
-- Did couple of modifications to the structure of homepage, client-side
-  - [x] display: grid; grid-template-columns: ''; grid-template-rows: '';

 ## Pseudoflow - INTRO
 ### What is pseudoflow?